kingsxw/dell_warranty_zabbix/README.md

   You can make changes to fit your case.
 For example get service tag directoty via snmpwalk -v2c -c COMMUNITY IDRAC_IP SNMPv2-MIB::sysName.0 and then cut -d"-" -f2

 #### Only NBD and POW is included in my template.
-If need other ones, just clone and modify. :)
+If need other ones, just clone and modify it.   : )